borgbackup/borg/docs/internals/frontends.rst

 progress_message
-    A message-based progress information with no concrete progress information, just a message saying what is currently worked on.
+    A message-based progress information with no concrete progress information, just a message saying what is currently being worked on.

     operation
         unique, opaque integer ID of the operation